aws-samples/aws-serverless-cicd-workshop/workshop/content/canaries/codedeploy/_index.en.md

 ![CanaryCodeDeploy](/images/screenshot-canary-codedeploy-00.png)

 In the CodeDeploy console click on `Deployments`.
 You should see your deployment `In progress`.
-If you do not see a deployment, click the refresh icon.
+If you do not see a deployment, click the refresh icon. **This may take a few minutes to show up!**
 Click on the Deployment Id to see the details.

 ![CanaryCodeDeploy](/images/screenshot-canary-codedeploy-0.png)